HeroicKatora/oxide-auth/Migration.md

 modification objects.
 With this change, additional information and customization can be added to the response kind without breaking the interface.

+Primitives have been renamed:
+* `authorizer::Storage` to `authorizer::AuthMap`.
+This is more in line with other primitives backed by an in-memory (hash-)map.
+* `generator::TokenGenerator` to `generator::TagGrant`.
+Additional emphasis on
+  the fact that the generated tokens should be collision resistant for different grants but need not be deterministic [WIP].
+Also has better interop with `generator::Assertion` by providing a variant of `TaggedAssertion` that has `Send + Sync + 'static` and provides an impl of `TagGrant` [WIP].

+[WIP]
+Generally rebuilt `generator::TagGrant`–previously `generator::TokenGenerator`:
+* `fn generate(&self, ..)` to `fn generate(&mut self)`.
+But for the standard
+  implementations–which do not have any internal mutable state–the impl is also provided for `&_`, `Rc<_>` and `Arc<_>`.
+Ties into the next bullet point.
+* Removed the generics from `AuthMap` and `TokenMap`.
+Both now assert additional `Send + Sync + 'static` bounds on their generator arguments and then box them.
+This is sufficient for all `TagGrant` implementations provided here.
+While any shared internal mutable state must now be synced internally, I suggest avoiding this if possible anyways.

 ## v0.4.0-preview.1

 A HUGE refactor of the backend part of the library.
 For the `actix` part, see the